Introduction to Arduino IDE

 - Once you upload the code, TX and RX LEDs will blink on the board, indicating the desired program is running successfully.

-- The amazing thing about this software is that no prior arrangement or bulk of mess is required to install this software, you will be writing your first program within 2 minutes after the installation of the IDE environment.
+- The amazing thing about this software is that no prior arrangement or bulk of the mess is required to install this software, you will be writing your first program within 2 minutes after the installation of the IDE environment.

-Bootloader
+Arduino Bootloader

-As you go to the Tools section, you will find a bootloader at the end.
-It is very helpful to burn the code directly into the controller, setting you free from buying the external burner to burn the required code.
+- It is very helpful to burn the code directly into the controller, setting you free from buying the external burner to burn the required code.